vishal-android-freak/React-Resources/all-about-redux.md

 Redux --> Reducers
 ```

 The game of Redux is played so that we have a single `state ` object which defines the entire state of the application.
 We don't define per component states and change them using `setState({})`.
-Every component or event
+Every component or event showing a wish to change the `state` has to ***dispatch*** an `action`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NTA2NTM1Ml19
+eyJoaXN0b3J5IjpbLTU2NzM0MjQ3Ml19
 -->